osgirl/Book-Scraper/README.md

 2. Begin scraping
 	* If the last.dat file exists, begin scraping from where the last scraping session left off.
 Do not modify this file manually as it is automatically generated and could reset your scraping progress if you don't know what you're doing!
 	* If the last.dat file does not exist, generate a last.dat file and begin scraping from the beginning.
-3. Create a backend connection with the OSU B&N site and grab the id values of the semester, department, course, and sections.
+3. Create a backend connection with the OSU B&amp;N site and grab the id values of the semester, department, course, and sections.
-4. Create a visual connection with the OSU B&N site and select the sections of a specific course.
+4. Create a visual connection with the OSU B&amp;N site and select the sections of a specific course.
 Submit the form and scrape the books into a .csv file.
 	* Important note: If there are more than 10 sections for a course, it will scrape 10 sections at a time.
 Also, it is limited to 100 sections per course.
 5. If the --upload argument is provided, after scraping an entire department, the .csv file generated for that department is uploaded to the database designated in the upload.ps1 PowerShell script.
 6. Repeat process 3-5 until all courses have been scraped or an error/interrupt occurs.